by Tom Bosschaert

 Nature has inherent value beyond its materiality and delivers services that can be self-maintaining, renewable, and effectively free.
 The processes in SiD force us to consider natural systems as potential engines of positive and efficient redevelopment.

-Using SiD ELSI, the tool for developing object indicators, we can evaluate biodiversity, ecosystems, and their capacity for adding value to a process.
+Using SiD ELSI we can evaluate biodiversity, ecosystems, and their capacity for adding value to a process.
 A prime example is Except's Merredin Spirulina project.

 Closed Loop Metabolisms